 But you need to behave like a typical Pinterest user in order to develop credibility and above all, don’t do anything that’ll get you shut down!
 Don’t create a spammy board!

 You should grow your audience first, gain some trust and add only products that you find interesting and worth buying.
 If you pin everything you see that’s marketable you will be quickly seen to be a spammer and lose any chance to profit from your efforts.

 Follow these 5 steps to create a profitable board on Pinterest:

 Name your board like a landing page but cloak your links (you can use tiny URL or pretty links)

 Add a helpful description that describes your items accurately; use all space available for good copy

 Pin at least 25-200 products on each of your Pinterest board

 “Like” your board on Facebook, tweet it, share it often but not too much!

 Create some social bookmarks (digg.com, medium.com, mix.com, feedly.com etc) pointing towards your Pinterest board URL

-Check out more great details here on a step by step eBook on how to make money on Pinterest here!:
+Check out more great details here on a step by step eBook on step-by-step exactly how I make money from Pinterest here!: